Bergvca/string_grouper/tutorials/tutorial_1.md

 ## Example

 The steps below will process the above sample file using String Grouper to search for matches in the values in the 'name' column.
-The results shown in tables at each step are based on the sample.
+The results shown in the tables at each step are based on the sample data above.

 ### Setup